RealSteel99-codes/realsteel99-codes/README.md

-Bible verse of today: "And they shall bind the breastplate by the rings thereof to the rings of the ephod with a lace of blue, that it may be above the curious girdle of the ephod, and that the breastplate be not loosed from the ephod." — *Exodus 28:28*
+Bible verse of today: "And the sons of Elkanah; Amasai, and Ahimoth." — *I Chronicles 6:25*